gwastro/pycbc/docs/uberbank_verify.rst

 Introduction
 ===================

 This page describes how to use the banksim facilities within PyCBC to test a previously built template bank.
-A banksim calculates the matches, maximized over a set of templates, for a list of injections waveforms.
+A banksim calculates the matches, maximized over a set of templates, for a list of injected waveforms.

 The purpose of this test is to act as a sanity check of the template bank generation methodology and code.
-Therefore the tests run over the same parameter ranges used to generate the bank and using the same sensitivity curve.
+Therefore the tests should run over the same parameter ranges used to generate the bank and using the same sensitivity curve.
 The tests described here may not be optimal or exhaustive, but should be used to gain confidence that a bank is recovering signals it is designed to recover at an acceptable match.

 ===========================================
 Testing the uberbank